Hussein-Ali Montazeri: 22 and 23 December

-On 22 December, Ahmadinejad continued his quest to strip his opponents of their last vestiges of political power.
-He interrupted a visit to Shiraz to return to Tehran and remove Mir Hossein Mousavi, the main opposition leader he defeated in the presidential election, as head of the state Academy of Arts and Culture- a post he had held for ten years.
-Hardliners also want Mousavi arrested for his role in inciting unrest since the disputed June election.
+On 22 December, Ahmadinejad continued his quest to strip opponents of their power.
+He interrupted a visit to Shiraz to return to Tehran and remove Mousavi, as head of the state Academy of Arts and Culture- a post he had held for ten years.
+Hardliners wanted Mousavi arrested for his role in inciting unrest since the disputed June election.

-On 23 December, Iranian security forces clashed with tens of thousands of opposition supporters in the city of Isfahan, according to opposition website reports.
-Activists said police used tear gas, pepper spray and batons to disperse people gathering to commemorate Grand Ayatollah Montazeri in the Seyed mosque.
-People had gathered at the main mosque for the memorial service, but when they arrived the doors were closed and security forces told them to leave.
-Afterwards, security forces began beating people, including women and children with batons, chains and stones, used tear gas and pepper spray and arrested at least 50 people, including four journalists and a cleric, Masoud Abid, who was to deliver the sermon.
-Many were also injured.
-One witness said, "They took people in the shops and beat them up mostly out of public vision although some beatings happened outside on the streets."
-Security forces also sealed off the home of Ayatollah Jalal Al-Din Taheri, who organised the service and used to lead Friday prayers in Isfahan until he resigned in 2002 in protest at the government’s growing authoritarianism.
+On 23 December, security forces clashed with tens of thousands of opposition supporters in Isfahan, according to opposition websites.
+Activists said police used tear gas, pepper spray and batons to disperse people gathering to commemorate Montazeri in the Seyed mosque.
+People had gathered at the main mosque for the memorial service, but the doors were closed and security forces told them to leave.
+Security forces began beating people, including women and children, with batons, chains and stones, used tear gas and pepper spray and arrested 50 people, including four journalists and a cleric, Masoud Abid, who was to deliver the sermon.
+One witness said, "They took people in the shops and beat them up mostly out of public view though some beatings happened outside on the streets."
+Security forces sealed off the home of Ayatollah Jalal Al-Din Taheri, who organised the service and lead prayers in Isfahan until he resigned in 2002 in protest at the government’s authoritarianism.
 Meanwhile, footage sent to the BBC from Najafabad showed crowds chanting "Criminals, rapists, death to the leadership" and "We're not afraid, we're not afraid" as security men watched from rooftops.

 Police severely attacked mourners and protesters in several cities, with many wounded and arrested.
-The government also announced that banknotes with anti-government annotation, which recently spread across the country, will be forbidden starting from 8 January.
+The government announced that banknotes with anti-government annotation, which had recently spread, would be forbidden.